-In this second year dance course, students will focus on refining their artistry through developing further as dancers, choreographers, reviewers and historians.
+In Dance Performance Skills, students will focus on refining their artistry through developing further as dancers, choreographers, reviewers and historians.
 Students will study Modern and Classical technical dance forms with more intensity and frequency.
 Throughout the course students will gain the tools to further develop their artistic voice.
 An emphasis will be placed on developing choreography independently and/or in groups by utilizing previous knowledge of the dance elements and choreographic devices.
 Students will continue to expand their knowledge of the dance history and vocabulary through research projects.
 Finally, students will have the opportunity to display their skills as well as to learn about all aspects of dance production (audition, rehearsal, and performance) by participating in a dance performance.
-Completion of Dance 2 will prepare students for future study in Dance and further intensive study in the art of dance and career pathways in dance.
+Dance Performance Skills may need to be taken several times in order for students to master the necessary technical and choreographic skills.
+New Choreography will be created each year and thematic performances will be presented in the winter of each school year.
+Taking Dance Performance Skills will prepare students for future study in Dance and further intensive study in the art of dance.
+Upon completion of Elements of Dance or by teacher recommendation, students may take Dance Performance Skills for multiple years.
 This course meets the Visual and Performing Arts credit requirement for graduation.